nitinriaan/US-Accidents-Analysis/README.md

 ## Requirements

-The project requires Python and common data analysis libraries like Pandas, Matplotlib, Seaborn, and Scikit-Learn.
+The project requires Python and common data analysis libraries like Pandas, Matplotlib, Seaborn, Folium and Scikit-Learn.

 ## Usage